NhatHoang2002/raw-note/_posts/phd/2018-04-06-level-set-method.md

   - Thèse của chị Cúc $\Rightarrow$ toàn miền.
   - Bài báo của Sethian trang 12 **Sethian2003** , thì $u$ trên từng miền có giá trị khác nhau và được tính theo các phương trình khác nhau.
   - Thèse của Trung Hiếu lấy từ phương trình N-S nên $u$ cũng tính trên toàn miền.

+### Conservation of mass

+- *level set 1996 - Hou et Chang*
+- For incompressible flow, the total mass is conserved in time, however the numerical discretization of the level set formulation does not preserve this property in general.
+Even with some reinitialization procedures, it has been found that a cosiderable amount of total mass is lost in time.
+Tất cả cái này được nhắc đến trong **Hou1996** (trang 7).
+- **Trung Hieu thesis 7.2.2** trang 83 có nói về Mass conservation: *The loss of mass by discretizations of the level set function can be reduced if the grid is refined* $\Rightarrow$ dùng pp trong DROPS và **thesis của Gross Sven** (8.2). *We use another method, in which the level set method is shifted over a distance  $\delta$ in the normal direction, such that the volumes of both phases remain unchanged.*
+- **Arnold book** (7.4.2) cũng có nói về cái này. *following very simple (but less satisfactory) strategy, which guarantees volume conservation for the level set method* (p.220)